glandre/broadbandtv-meal-api/README.md

 Deliver your submission in a .zip file, with instructions on how to run & use it in a README file.
 Make sure it can be run as easily as possible.
 Bonus
 Any related feature you think would be cool or useful.

+#Instructions

+Information
+BroadbandTV-Meal-API
+RESTfull JSON API
+Version 1.0.0.0

+Requistes
+PHP5.6 or higher

+How to Install
+Download the zip file and unzip it in your local machine.